 If you don’t want to make trips to the store or spend income on incontinence products, Aeroflow Urology is your answer.
 We supply free incontinence supplies through Medicaid and some private insurance plans.

-Simply fill out our eligibility form to see if you qualify for free incontinence supplies.
+Simply fill out our secure Eligibility Form to see if you qualify for free incontinence supplies.

 We’ll reach out to you and help you choose the perfect products for your lifestyle.
 Then, they’ll be shipped directly to your door each month in discreet packaging.